FAQ

 What does “trauma-informed” mean?

 Trauma-informed means that I take into consideration the various experiences of those impacted by trauma when facilitating a group of people.
-I completed a 34 hour foundational training on yoga through the lens of trauma and incarceration and a specialized 200 hour trauma-informed yoga teacher training with Prison Yoga Project, an organization dedicated to the wellbeing of incarcerated people that advocates for rehabilitation and healing as opposed to confinement.
+I completed a 34 hour training on yoga through the lens of trauma and incarceration and a specialized 200 hour trauma-informed yoga teacher training with Prison Yoga Project, an organization dedicated to the wellbeing of incarcerated people that advocates for rehabilitation and healing as opposed to confinement.

 My approach to this work is also informed by my own experience as an abolitionist and gender variant person who has lived with trauma and chronic pain.
 The impact of trauma on our bodies can be significant and manifest in various ways, including physical pain, respiratory issues, digestive issues, musculoskeletal and neurological disorders, a myriad of other chronic health issues, anxiety, depression, chronic stress and more.
 Trauma changes the way our brain functions, keeping us in a state of fight, flight, or freeze.
-Intentional movement can help release some of this emotional and physical tension.
+Intentional movement can help release some of this excess emotional and physical tension.

 While I may be leading the class, you are ultimately your best teacher and I am here as a guide to serve you.